galacticcouncil/xcm-workshop/channels.md

 Hrmp channel is uni-directional, that means if Karura wanted to send a message back to Basilisk, another channel would have to be created for this purpose.

-In this sectio, we demonstrate how to manually open channels between Karura and Basilisk.
+In this section, we demonstrate how to manually open channels between Karura and Basilisk.

 ## Prerequisities